samirgadkari/mastering_shiny/README.md

 # mastering_shiny
-Learning to build Shiny Apps
+Learning to build Shiny Apps from the book Mastering Shiny by Hadley Wickham